 Moreover, one in four (25%) respondents cites ‘brand trust’ as a key driver for purchasing a product advertised at a sports event.

-The study also revealed that men (18%) are more likely to buy a product they saw at a sporting event because of a positive association with the event than women (11%).
+The study also revealed that men (18%) are more likely than women (11%) to buy a product that they saw at a sporting event because of a positive association therewith.

 Ben Hope, marketing director at Clear Channel UK, stated, “Our study has shown that sporting events are an effective way for brands to reach and influence their audience, in particular Gen Z, who are fast becoming a major force in the consumer market.